The Clear Edge

 The result:

-Message processing time dropped from 3+ hours daily to 90 minutes daily through triage (urgent items handled immediately, FYI items batched) and templates (60% time savings on common responses).
+• Result: Message processing time dropped from 3+ hours daily to 90 minutes daily.

 What would’ve happened without the early warning catch:

-Instead, she caught it 6 weeks early and prevented it entirely.
+She caught the communication strain 6 weeks early and prevented the breakdown entirely.

 When you see 2+ warning signs at the $28K–$30K stage, implement this 4‑week communication system protocol.